 The team worked with eight Human-Computer Interaction students to test the system, which they claim can easily and cheaply scale to whole-building monitoring.
 After a brief introduction, the students implemented Sozu-based monitoring systems for parking occupancy, medication reminders triggered if the pill bottle lid hasn't been opened, a smart recycling bin, an automatic door for wheelchairs, consumables monitoring, work-hour monitoring, meeting room occupancy, and foot traffic monitoring.
 All were successful, while detailed testing revealed that 99 percent of activities were successfully recorded with a very low rate of false positives.

-The team's paper, which was presented at the 32nd Annual ACM Symposium on User Interface Software and Technology (UIST '19), is available via the ACM Digital Library.
+The team's paper, which was presented at the 32nd Annual ACM Symposium on User Interface Software and Technology (UIST '19), is available here.